 Interestingly, these light/dark receptors only respond to blue wavelengths of light, as shown by the effective bandwidth in the graph below:

-Blue light is present in white or natural light, as shown in red and yellow in the graph above.
-Given the intensity of these wavelengths outside during the day, our light/dark receptors will tell our brain that it is light, and help us to feel energetic and alert.
-For this reason it is actually considered helpful to get 30-minutes of exposure to sunlight in the morning.
+Blue light is present in white or natural light, as shown in red and yellow in the chart above.
+Given the intensity of these wavelengths outside during the day, our light/dark receptors will tell our brain that it is light and help us to feel energetic and alert.
+For this reason, it is actually considered helpful to get 30-minutes of exposure to sunlight in the morning.